Terex (NYSE:TEX) Updates FY 2021 Earnings Guidance

 Terex (NYSE:TEX) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.850-$3.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.600.
 The company issued revenue guidance of $3.90 billion-$3.90 billion, compared to the consensus revenue estimate of $3.77 billion.

-Terex (NYSE:TEX) last posted its quarterly earnings data on Wednesday, July 28th.
-The industrial products company reported $1.02 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.60 by $0.42.
+Terex (NYSE:TEX) last announced its quarterly earnings data on Wednesday, July 28th.
+The industrial products company reported $1.02 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.60 by $0.42.
 Terex had a return on equity of 16.42% and a net margin of 3.98%.
-On average, sell-side analysts anticipate that Terex will post 2.95 earnings per share for the current year.
+On average, analysts forecast that Terex will post 2.95 EPS for the current year.

-TEX has been the subject of several recent research reports.
-UBS Group raised Terex from a neutral rating to a buy rating and increased their price objective for the company from $45.00 to $60.00 in a research note on Friday, April 16th.
-KeyCorp upped their target price on Terex from $57.00 to $59.00 and gave the company an overweight rating in a report on Wednesday, May 19th.
-Deutsche Bank Aktiengesellschaft upgraded Terex from a hold rating to a buy rating and dropped their target price for the company from $53.00 to $52.00 in a report on Thursday, July 8th.
-Zacks Investment Research cut Terex from a buy rating to a sell rating and set a $50.00 target price for the company. in a report on Tuesday, July 6th.
-Finally, Robert W. Baird upped their target price on Terex from $50.00 to $57.00 and gave the company an outperform rating in a report on Friday, April 30th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and eleven have issued a buy rating to the stock.
-The stock has a consensus rating of Buy and an average target price of $47.19.
+Several research analysts have weighed in on TEX shares.
+Barclays upped their price target on Terex from $49.00 to $50.00 and gave the stock an equal weight rating in a research note on Wednesday, July 14th.
+Zacks Investment Research downgraded Terex from a buy rating to a sell rating and set a $50.00 price target for the company. in a research note on Tuesday, July 6th.
+KeyCorp upped their price target on Terex from $57.00 to $59.00 and gave the stock an overweight rating in a research note on Wednesday, May 19th.
+JPMorgan Chase & Co. upgraded Terex from a neutral rating to an overweight rating and set a $61.00 price target for the company in a research note on Tuesday, July 13th.
+Finally, UBS Group upgraded Terex from a neutral rating to a buy rating and upped their price target for the stock from $45.00 to $60.00 in a research note on Friday, April 16th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have assigned a buy rating to the company’s stock.
+Terex currently has a consensus rating of Buy and an average target price of $47.19.

-In related news, Director Andra Rush sold 11,587 shares of the stock in a transaction dated Wednesday, May 12th.
-The stock was sold at an average price of $52.81, for a total transaction of $611,909.47.
-Following the transaction, the director now owns 18,645 shares of the company’s stock, valued at approximately $984,642.45.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, CEO John L. Garrison, Jr. sold 50,000 shares of the stock in a transaction dated Tuesday, May 4th.
+In other Terex news, CEO John L. Garrison, Jr. sold 50,000 shares of the stock in a transaction on Tuesday, May 4th.
 The stock was sold at an average price of $50.09, for a total value of $2,504,500.00.
-Following the transaction, the chief executive officer now directly owns 639,010 shares in the company, valued at approximately $32,008,010.90.
+Following the sale, the chief executive officer now owns 639,010 shares in the company, valued at $32,008,010.90.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, VP Scott Posner sold 5,000 shares of the stock in a transaction on Tuesday, May 4th.
+The stock was sold at an average price of $50.11, for a total value of $250,550.00.
+Following the completion of the sale, the vice president now owns 50,185 shares in the company, valued at approximately $2,514,770.35.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 146,323 shares of company stock valued at $7,578,284.
-Company insiders own 2.90% of the company’s stock.
+Insiders have sold a total of 146,323 shares of company stock worth $7,578,284 in the last 90 days.
+2.90% of the stock is currently owned by insiders.

 Terex Corp. engages in the manufacturing of aerial work platforms, cranes, and materials processing machinery.
 The firm designs, builds and support products used in construction, maintenance, manufacturing, energy, minerals and materials management applications.
 It operates through the following segments: Aerial Work Platforms and Materials Processing.